top of page

 Fertility & Acupuncture

-Traditional Chinese Medicine has been used to treat infertility for thousands of years.
-Electro-acupuncture can help regulate the menstrual cycle and ovulation, and also improve the circulation of blood flow to the uterus.
+Traditional Chinese Medicine (TCM) has been used to treat infertility for thousands of years.
+Electro-acupuncture can help regulate the menstrual cycle and ovulation and improve the circulation of blood flow to the uterus.
 Acupuncture can reduce anxiety and help regulate hormonal imbalances.
 You can read more about acupuncture treatment used for females struggling with infertility in this article.

 Want to Give our Services as a Gift?